Martin Jakubko

-International career
+Career

+Jakubko is a youth product of Sabinova and Lipian.
+In 2003, he spent time in China, trialling with Chinese club Guangzhou Evergrande, but the experience did not culminate in a transfer.
+He returned to Tatran Prešov, where he took part in a players' strike due to the non-payment of wages.
+On 13 January 2004, he signed for Dukla Banska Bystrica.

-On 30 November 2004, Jakubko made his international debut for Slovakia in the 1–0 victory over Hungary at the 2004 King's Cup.
+On 30 November 2004, Jakubko made his debut for the Slovak national team in a 1–0 victory against Hungary at the 2004 King's Cup.
 He scored his first international goal against Poland in friendly match on 7 February 2007.
-During the 2010 FIFA World Cup qualification he played six games and helped to qualify at the tournament, scoring two2 goals.
-Jakubko played six minutes at the 2010 FIFA World Cup against the Netherlands and earned a penalty kick, which was successfully taken by Róbert Vittek.
+During the 2010 FIFA World Cup qualification he played six games and helped to qualify for the tournament, scoring two goals.
+Jakubko played at the 2010 FIFA World Cup, making a substitute appearance in a 2–1 loss against the Netherlands.
+He earned a penalty kick, which was successfully converted by Róbert Vittek as the last action of the match.